wandb/docs/docs/support/how_control_who_can_push_queue.md

 tags:
    - launch
 ---

-Queues are scoped to a team of users.
-You define the owning entity when you create the queue.
-To restrict access, you can change the team membership.
+Queues are specific to a user team.
+Define the owning entity during queue creation.
+To restrict access, modify team membership.